 I THINK I HAVE PENETRATING DAMP

 Any damp problem in a property must be treated immediately or you run the risk of the problem aggravating and thereby becoming more expensive to treat in the long run.
-If you notice any signs of penetrating damp in your property or are unsure if you’re home is sufficiently damp proofed, then don’t hesitate to get in touch with Wise Property Care on 0800 65 22 678 or fill out our brief contact form and one our damp specialists will be in touch to help answer your queries.
+If you notice any signs of penetrating damp in your property or are unsure if you’re home is sufficiently damp proofed, then don’t hesitate to call Wise Property Care today or click the button below to fill out our brief contact form and one our damp specialists will be in touch to help answer your queries.